Dagnan, David

 Abstract

-Methodology: A simple question regarding whether clients identified themselves as autistic and an associated data system flag was introduced to an NHS TTad service.
+This paper describes the evaluation of a simple service adaptation and associated brief training for NHS Talking Therapies for Anxiety and Depression (NHS TTad) staff on working with autistic people.
+A simple question regarding whether clients identified themselves as autistic and an associated data system flag was introduced to an NHS TTad service.
 A brief training regarding the use of the flag, a brief overview of autism and a consideration of general adaptations that might help autistic people was developed.
 Core outcomes of confidence and therapy self-efficacy were reported for pre-training, immediately post-training and at three months post-training.
-At three months follow-up six therapists were interviewed to explore changes in in practice following the training.
+At three-month follow-up, six therapists were interviewed to explore changes in practice following the training.
+There were significant changes in confidence and therapeutic self-efficacy post-training that were maintained at three-month follow-up.
+Therapists report several changes to practice that they related to the training.
+This is the first paper to describe and evaluate training for therapists in NHS TTad on working with autistic people.

 Item Type: | Article |